 Only use CBD during the early days when the physical stuff is hardest, then try tapering off.
 Second, when you use CBD, use it in the most boring way possible.
 Take drops, an oil, or a simple edible.
 (Don’t use CBD flower as a replacement.)
 Taking these steps might help reduce your behavioral tolerance.

 “The first days are the hardest days.” – Grateful Dead

 Some people can go from always being high to a T-Break with no issues.

 The rest of us humans will experience some readjustment and discomfort: perhaps appetite, sleep, anxiety, irritability, etc. This guide can help and support you.
 Together, we’ll address each of these things.

-Perhaps you’ve been wanting to workout or meditate more.
+Perhaps you’ve been wanting to work out or meditate more.
 Perhaps there’s a show you’ve been looking to watch or a podcast you haven’t had the time for.
 Maybe there is a hobby you’ve been wanting to get better at.
 Now’s the time.
 Move, watch, learn, practice…whatever.
 Do something.

 Consider having things to do that you can invite friends to.
 If someone invites you to smoke, invite them to a movie.
 It is a good idea to have things planned to do with friends.
-And it is a good idea to have things planned for when you are by yourself.
+And it is a good idea to have something planned for when you are by yourself.